Shining a spotlight on high school entrepreneurs across Big Sky Country

 - Statewide recognition for innovative thinking and business savvy

-- Luncheon for finalists hosted by Governor Bullock
+- Luncheon for top-scoring finalists hosted by Governor Bullock

 - 4-day, all-expenses-paid, accelerated entrepreneurship bootcamp taught by Montana's business professionals